jmesnil/jmesnil.net/weblog/2012-10-02-three-customer-services.md

 I can't generalize too much from these 3 cases but it seems I have encountered 3 different type of customer service:

-* Customer service for _enthousiast customers_ with Giotto's
+* Customer service for _enthousiast consumers_ with Giotto's
 * Customer service for _mainstream consumers_ with Apple
-* Customer service for _enterprise customers_ with Lenovo
+* Customer service for _enterprise consumers_ with Lenovo

 Needless to say which one is the worst.